sarangspadalkar/AWShostedHelloWorldapp/README.md

 # <div align="center">Hello World Application</div>

-This is a AWS hosted Hello World application that determines the if today is a holiday in any country using the [Date Nagger](https://date.nager.at/) API.
+This is a AWS hosted Hello World application that determines if today is a holiday in any country using the [Date Nagger](https://date.nager.at/) API.
 I have designed 2 version for this application:

     1. Holiday Unaware
     2. Holiday Aware